audreysharp/broadway-api/readme.md

 In MAMP, set the project root to the 'public' folder of the project.

-The database the tables are stored in it named 'broadway'.
+The database the tables are stored in is named 'broadway'.
+Ensure that you already have or have created a database named 'broadway'.

 Run php artisan:migrate to make the tables for the API.